Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Looking to travel from Warszawa-Wschodnia to Prague by train?
 You've come to the right place!

-On average, it takes around 10 hours 6 minutes to travel from Warszawa-Wschodnia to Prague by train, the fastest services can get you there in as little as 8 hours 45 minutes though.
-You'll usually find 22 trains per day running along the 323 miles (519 km) route between these two destinations.
-You’ll need to make 1 change during the journey to Prague, as there currently aren't any direct services on this route.
+On average, it takes around 9 hours 10 minutes to travel from Warszawa-Wschodnia to Prague by train, the fastest services can get you there in as little as 8 hours 17 minutes though.
+You'll usually find 20 trains per day running along the 323 miles (519 km) route between these two destinations.
+Once you're onboard, you can sit back and relax, as you won’t need to make any changes on your way to Prague.
 You'll probably be hopping onto a Regiojet train to get to Prague, as they are the main operators of services on this route.

 Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
 Just start a search in our Journey Planner to view the latest prices for trains from Warszawa-Wschodnia to Prague.